 Summary and Recommendations

-As you can see, it is clear that the Z8 is very similar to the Z9.
+As you can see, it is clear that the Z8 is very similar to the Z9 – except for size.
 However, when the Nikon Z9 was released, many photographers wanted something like it but in a smaller body, and that’s where the Z8 delivers.
-Of course, there are a few compromises that come with it: a 90-minute record limit over the Z9’s 125-minute limit, and less battery life (although an optional grip can be used if desired).
+Of course, there are a few compromises that come with it, such as the shorter battery life and slower SD card slot (rather than dual CFExpress slots).

-The Z8 has a few new features over the Z9, like its twin USB-C sockets.
-Unlike the Z9, the Z8 has a second socket that allows you to power the Z8 while using the second for data transfer, which could be very useful in a studio situation where you want to keep the Z8 externally powered at all times.
+The Nikon Z8 does also have a second USB-C socket.
+This allows you to power the Z8 while using the second USB-C slot for data transfer, which could be very useful in a studio situation where you want to keep the Z8 externally powered at all times.
 Videographers could use power banks in the field to deliver more continuous power using this feature, which is another advantage.

 So which one should you get?
 I think that for the vast majority of people, the Nikon Z8 is the answer.
 It offers almost everything the Z9 does in a smaller body at a better price.
 On the other hand, users who need the pro-level features of the Nikon Z9 like the built-in Ethernet port (Z8 requires a USB to Ethernet adapter), GPS, and integrated grip should still get the Z9.